By Christopher Tack | Clinical Specialist Physiotherapist

 Myth #7 | Protein could cause my liver to fail

-Similarly to both renal and heart-related diseases, the American Heart Association has previously postulated that the intake of high protein diets may lead to issues with liver function as the liver is strained by the task of metabolising the protein (27).
+Similarly to both renal and heart-related diseases, the American Heart Association has previously postulated that the intake of high-protein diets may lead to issues with liver function, as the liver is strained by the task of metabolising the protein (27).

 Myth #8 | Protein supplements are not as good as real food

-Admittedly whole food proteins from animal sources provide the highest quality of protein which we can consume.
+Whole food proteins from animal sources provide the highest quality of protein which we can consume.

 Take Home Message